Splay and polar order in a system of hard pear-like molecules: confrontation of Monte Carlo numerical simulations with density functional theory calculations: Results

 \subsection{Phase sequence}

-Fig.~\ref{fig:pd} shows the phase sequence as well as the order parameters as a function of the packing fraction $\eta$ obtained from the Monte Carlo simulations.
+Fig.~\ref{fig:pd} shows the phase sequence as well as the order parameters and $p^*/T^*$ ratio as a function of the packing fraction $\eta$ obtained from the Monte Carlo simulations.
 A rigorous determination of the orders of phase transitions is beyond the scope of this work, so the regions in the vicinity of transition points are shown with a hatch filling.
 The following phases were observed: isotropic (Iso), nematic (N), smectic A (SmA), and ferroelectric double-splay crystal ($\text{Cr}_\text{DS}\text{P}_\text{F}$).
 System snapshots for all phases, except Iso, are shown in Fig.~\ref{fig:pack}.

 At the lowest densities, below $\eta = 0.2$, a disordered isotropic liquid is formed.
 It then undergoes a phase transition to the nematic phase [see Fig.~\ref{fig:pack}(a)], as indicated by the sharp jump in both the $\eta$ and the nematic order $\expval{P_2}$ parameter (black solid line in Fig.~\ref{fig:pd}).
 It may suggest that the transition is first order.
-No smectic or hexatic order is observed, as indicated by the smectic $\expval{\tau}$ (red dashed line) and hexatic bond $\expval{\psi_6}$ (blue dotted line) order parameters.
-The former is close to zero in the entire range of the nematic phase.
-Similarly, the latter retains its disorder value around $\expval{\psi_6} \approx 0.37$.
+No smectic order is observed, as indicated by the smectic $\expval{\tau}$ order parameter (red dashed line) -- it is close to zero in the entire range of the nematic phase.
 The nematic order increases monotonically from $\expval{P_2} = 0.8$ for $\eta = 0.23$ to $\expval{P_2} = 0.95$ for $\eta = 0.32$.
 Such high $\expval{P_2}$ values are above the typical range $\expval{P_2} \in [0.3, 0.7]$ seen in experiments\cite{Chandrasekhar1980}, but are not uncommon for hard-core systems treated numerically\cite{Vega2001,Lansac2003,Kubala2022,Kubala2022phases}.
 In particular, as seen in Fig.~\ref{fig:pack}(a) and discussed in detail in the next section, no long-range splay or polar order is present in the system.
+Local polarization $\expval{P_1}$ is larger than in the Iso phase ($\expval{P_1} \approx 0.25$ compared to $\expval{P_1} \approx 0.17$) and rises very slowly with $\eta$.
+It, however, remains low in the whole range of the N phase.